-The Writing Room Creative Writing Retreats and Residencies, Lesbos, Greece
+The Writing Room Creative Writing Retreats, Lesbos, Greece

 Space to write your book with expert help beside the sea

 The Writing Room offers a Creative Writing Retreat and a Creative Writing Retreat Residency each year in June on the relaxed and beautiful Greek island of Lesbos.
 Led by two enigmatic, energetic South African authors – literary agent Sarah Bullen and life coach Kate Emmerson – they are aimed at writers of all levels who want to tell their story or finish their book.
 The retreat is for memoir and non fiction writers only.
 The residency is for all writers, including those of fiction.
 Your base is a simple, serene, family-run B&B with balconies overlooking the sea in the laid-back, friendly coastal village of Skala Eressos – the birthplace of poetess Sappho.
 Our founder absolutely loved it.

 Both Sarah and Kate emanate huge enthusiasm and energy and it’s a joy to be around them.
 The holistic twist of their retreats makes them stand out – they support your personal journey in whatever way you need, and mornings till 10 am are kept silent to give you space to write.
 Skala Eressos, the birthplace of the poetess Sappho, is a joy to be in, a mellow, friendly village where you can do a little bit of shopping for cotton dresses and crafty stuff and which feels like a budding writers’ enclave of creativity and inspiration.